“Make Me River” by Abigail Carroll (poem)

 From Habitation of Wonder (Cascade / Wipf & Stock, 2018).
 Used with permission.

-Abigail Carroll is a poet as well as a pastor of arts and spiritual formation at Church at the Well in Burlington, Vermont.
+Abigail Carroll is a poet whose work, as Walter Brueggemann called it, is “an unflinching witness to the reality and goodness of God.”
 She has authored the collections Cup My Days Like Water (Cascade, 2023), Habitation of Wonder (Cascade, 2018), and A Gathering of Larks: Letters to Saint Francis from a Modern-Day Pilgrim (Eerdmans, 2017), and her poems have also been published in anthologies and periodicals.
-In addition to writing, she enjoys walking, photographing nature, and playing the Celtic harp.
+She makes her home in Vermont, where she serves as associate pastor at Church at the Well.
+In addition to writing, she enjoys walking, photographing nature, and playing piano.

 Leave a comment